-(noun) A theory stating all social phenomena is determined by social factors such as social systems.
+(noun) A theory stating that all social phenomena are determined by social factors such as social systems.

 Audio Pronunciation: (so·cial de·ter·min·ism)

 - Biological determinism is the opposite of social determinism, but both theories imply a lack of individual control.

 - Not to be confused with social reductionism.

 - A type of determinism.